JainamS1996/Walmart-JainamSavla/README.md

 # Walmart-JainamSavla

-1. What other information would you add to health endpoint json object in step 2?
-Explain what would be the use case for that extra information?
+**1. What other information would you add to health endpoint json object in step 2?
+Explain what would be the use case for that extra information?**

-Extra Information added : Current Directory, User and HostName
+Extra Information added : Current Directory, User, HostName and Disk Utilization

 Current Directory : What part of the application is being checked?
 (Eg - Is the database,backup and the application running? ) </br>
 User : Identity and Access Management (Is the user authorized and authenticated, who performed the latest health check) </br>